Where can I find a club?

 You do not need a Taekwon-Do suit (called a dobok) to until you wish to take a grading exam for the next belt.

-We wear an ITF uniform which can be purchased from your instructor or from our online shop.
+We wear our own embroidered ITF uniform which can be purchased from your instructor or from our online shop.

 How long does it take to get to Black Belt?